microsoft/nni/docs/KubeflowMode.md

 2. Download, set up, and deploy **Kubelow** to your Kubernetes cluster.
 Follow this [guideline](https://www.kubeflow.org/docs/started/getting-started/) to set up Kubeflow
 3. Prepare a **kubeconfig** file, which will be used by NNI to interact with your kubernetes API server.
 By default, NNI manager will use $(HOME)/.kube/config as kubeconfig file's path.
 Refer this [guideline]( https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig) to learn more about kubeconfig.
 4. If your NNI trial job needs GPU resource, you should follow this [guideline](https://github.com/NVIDIA/k8s-device-plugin) to configure **Nvidia device plugin for Kubernetes**.
-5. Install **NFS server** and export a general purpose mount (we recommend to map your NFS server path in `root_squash option`, otherwise permission issue may raise when nni copy files to NFS.
+5. Prepare a **NFS server** and export a general purpose mount (we recommend to map your NFS server path in `root_squash option`, otherwise permission issue may raise when nni copy files to NFS.
 Refer this [page](https://linux.die.net/man/5/exports) to learn what root_squash option is), or **Azure File Storage**.
 6. Install **NFS client** on the machine where you install NNI and run nnictl to create experiment.
 Run this command to install NFSv4 client:
     ```
     apt-get install nfs-common